Membership Benefits

 Your MHCC account gives you access to:

-• Discount rates for Signature Events.
+• Discount rates for our Signature Events.

 • Members Directory access.

-• Sponsorship packages for our well-established signature events and others.
+• Sponsorship packages for our well-established Signature Events and others.

 • Connections to local organizations and other Hispanic community partners.